devvvshayan/Agno_Agents/README.md

 uv run seo_blog_workflow.py
 ```

-You'll be prompted to:
-1. Enter a YouTube video URL
-2. Specify a minimum quality score threshold (default: 80)

-The system will:
+The workflow will:
-1. Fetch and process the video transcript
+1. Fetch and process the video transcript from the specified YouTube URL
-2. Generate a blog post
+2. Generate an SEO-optimized blog post
-3. Analyze quality
+3. Analyze the blog's quality
-4. Refine if needed
+4. Refine the content if it doesn't meet publishing standards
-5. Save the final markdown to `generated_blog.md`
+5. Return the final blog post

+You can modify the example YouTube URL in the script or update the workflow to accept user input as needed.

 ## Requirements

-- Python 3.12+
+- Python 3.13+
 - Google API key for Gemini
-- Required Python packages
+- Required Python packages:
+  - agno >= 1.4.3
+  - duckduckgo-search >= 8.0.1
+  - google-genai >= 1.13.0
+  - langtrace-python-sdk >= 3.8.17
+  - python-dotenv >= 1.1.0
+  - youtube-transcript-api >= 1.0.3
+  - And other dependencies listed in pyproject.toml

+## Model Information

+The system uses Gemini models for AI capabilities:
+- Default model: gemini-2.5-flash-preview-04-17

 ## License